 Many people think of the beginning of a new year as wiping the slate clean and making a fresh start.
-In December we start thinking about what things in life we want to change and may set New Year’s resolutions.
+Once the new year begins, we start thinking about what things in life we want to change and may set New Year’s resolutions.
 It is common to hear people say, “I want to be healthier this year”.
 That is an awesome goal but what does being healthy really mean?
 How does a healthy person feel, think and act?
 What does the average person have to do to be healthy?

 - Drink enough water.
 Do you keep track of how much water you drink?
 Now is the time to start!
 We often think we are drinking enough water throughout the day, but in reality it is not nearly enough.
 Try starting your day with a cup of water right when you get out of bed and then drink steadily.
 On the days you work out, add a couple of extra cups for good measure.
 It takes practice to drink enough water but the effects are well worth it.
 You may notice more frequent bathroom breaks at first, but soon your body will adapt and go back to your regular schedule.
 Drinking water is so vital to your health, and you’ll be sure to notice the difference!